When it comes to hangovers, it seems everyone has advice. And you can get plenty of it this time of year.

 - Get some rest.

 So, how much alcohol is too much?
 That's not clear, but one glass of wine with dinner seems much less likely to cause a hangover than drinking enough to get drunk.
 Research studies often focus on "binge drinking."
-This is considered having 5 or more drinks in a 6-hour period or at least 4 drinks in an hour or two.
+This is considered having 5 or more drinks in a 6-hour period or at least 4 drinks in an hour or 2.

 But, it's also true that even 2 or 3 drinks over several hours can lead to headaches, fatigue and "cotton mouth" the next morning.
 But that's probably the exception rather than the rule.